 Although I’d sometimes choke down tears while driving to the school where I taught ESL, once I arrived I would be greeted by some of the most amazing, godly co-workers.
 In fact, one morning per week a small group of us would gather before school and pray for each other, our families and our students.

-It was really a sweet, sweet time, as the next year we would all scatter–some to other states and two to other parts of the world as missionaries.
-No, I’ll never get the time with my daughter back–but I’d also never trade that time I had with Rebecca E., Audie, Leigha, Susan, Mrs. Presly, Rebecca C., Alison and Amber.
+It was really a sweet, sweet time, as the next year we would all scatter.
+Some went to other states and two to other parts of the world as missionaries.
+No, I’ll never get the time with my daughter back.
+But I’d also never trade that time I had with Rebecca E., Audie, Leigha, Susan, Mrs. Presly, Rebecca C., Alison and Amber.

-These ladies were and are (although our communication now is minimal) dear, dear friends, and I learned so much from them as we’d encourage each other in God’s Word.
+These ladies were and are (although our communication now is minimal) dear, dear friends.
+I learned so much from them as we’d encourage each other in God’s Word.
 I have not found friendships like these since.